ITEmily/configure-ad/README.md

 <img src="https://i.imgur.com/kK3tIM2.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Step 6: Join Client-1 to your domain (mydomain.com).
 From the Azure Portal, set Client-1's DNS settings to the DC"s Private IP Address.
 In this case, the private IP address is 10.0.0.4.
 From the Azure portal restart Client-1.
+Login to Client-1 (via Remote Desktop) as the original admin and joinit to the domain.
+This is done from "settings" -> "about" -> "rename".
+(The computer will restart.)
 </p>
 <br />